davidemarchesan/unreal-spinning-wheels/README.md

 ### Deterministic lap times

-Lap time is determined by the number of simulated movements that occured to complete a lap.
-Car does not move each frame, but each custom pre-defined delta (120hz = 0.008333s or 8.333ms).
+Lap time is determined by the number of simulated movements that occurred to complete a lap.
+The car does not move each frame, but each custom pre-defined delta (120hz = 0.008333s or 8.333ms).
 If the difference between two frames is enough to contain two simulated movements, then two simulated movements will be computed.
-Likewise, if the difference is not enough, no simulated movements will be computed but, the time will be considered for the next simulation.
+If the difference is not enough, no simulated movements will be computed but, the time will be considered for the next simulation.

 Hence, lap times are determined by the number of simulated movements multiplied by the pre-defined delta (1000 movements * 8.333ms = 8333ms = 8.333s).

 #### Deterministic movement

-Accordingly, the car reads a buffer of simulated movements and consume them, one by one.
-A single movement is constructed of:
+Accordingly, the car reads a buffer of simulated movements and consumes them, one by one.
+A single movement consists of:
 - drive input (0/1)
 - brake input (0/1)
 - turn input (-1/0/+1)